fossas/fossa-cli/docs/references/subcommands/container/scanner.md

 ### Utilize analysis target configuration

-The new experimental scanner supports configuring analysis targets via `.fossa.yml`, as with a standard `fossa analyze` command.
+The new container scanner supports configuring analysis targets via `.fossa.yml`, as with a standard `fossa analyze` command.
 For more information on configuring analysis targets, see [analysis target configuration](../../files/fossa-yml.md#analysis-target-configuration).

 For example, the following `fossa.yml` excludes all `setuptools` targets: